muses-code-js/express-workshop-2/_challenges/challenge2.md

 ## Array Filtering

-There are several different ways to remove items from an array.  `Array.filter()` is probably the most powerful and easiet to use, but it might seem strange to start with.
+There are several different techniques you can use to remove items from an array.  `Array.filter()` is probably the most powerful, but it might seem strange at first.

+`Array.filter()` lets you makes a new array by taking an existing one and choosing elements from it to include in the new one.
+You can then use that array in place of the old one.

 Lets demonstrate it with an array of names.
-We are going to make a new array which only has those names with more than 5 letters in them.
+We want to remove the names from the array that have 5 or less letters.

 ```javascript
 // original array